blackgolfer/sphinx_typo3_theme_test/README.md

 bash build.sh
 ```

-You can't push the images as specified in the `sh` files, but you can certainly pull and build them.
-One can adapt the build scheme to suit your needs.
+You can't push the images as specified in the `sh` files, but one can certainly pull and build them.
+The build scheme here is not intended to cover all suituations, rather to provide references for adapting to one's need.

 As of the writing of this readme, I can not make the t3docs build scheme works for tikz, graphviz and plantuml.
 Anyone can give me a hand to make them work with t3docs build scheme is greatly appreciated.